A T(P) theorem for Zygmund spaces on domains

 \begin{thm}[{\cite[Main Lemma]{MOV}}; see also \cite{An}] Let $D$ be a bounded domain with $C^{1+\alpha}$-smooth boundary, $0<\al<1$.
 Then the restricted Calder\'{o}n--Zygmund operator $T_D$ with an even kernel maps the Lipschitz space $\lip_\alpha(D)$ into itself. \end{thm}

 A related T(1) theorem for Hermit--Calder\'{o}n--Zygmund operators is proven in \cite{BCFST13}.
-An extension of Theorem~\ref{thm1} to weakly smooth spaces between $\lip_\alpha(D)$ and $\bmo(D)$, that is, for the integer order $n=0$, is obtained in \cite{V1}.
+Theorem~\ref{thm1} is extended in \cite{V1} to weakly smooth spaces between $\lip_\alpha(D)$ and $\bmo(D)$, that is, the integer order $n=0$ is considered.

+Observe that Theorem~\ref{thm1} is not only of independent interest, but also has interesting and important applications.
+In particular, Theorem~\ref{thm1} is used in \cite{MOV} to obtain results on regularity of quasi-regular functions, i.e., solutions of the Beltrami equation on the complex plane.
+Further development of this topic is related to the regularity of solutions to second-order elliptic equations in divergent form.
+Also, Theorem~\ref{thm1} is combined in \cite{MOV} with results by Tolsa~\cite{T05} to establish a direct relation between removable sets for the bounded quasi-regular functions and bounded holomorphic functions.

-Let $\mathcal{P}_{n}(D)$ denote the space of polynomials from $\mathcal{P}_{n}$ multiplied by the characteristic function of the domain $D$.
+Next, let $\mathcal{P}_{n}(D)$ denote the space of polynomials from $\mathcal{P}_{n}$ multiplied by the characteristic function of the domain $D$.
 In this paper, higher orders of smoothness are considered.
-So, we are also motivated by the following result of Tolsa and Prats \cite{PT}.
+So, we are also motivated by the following result of Prats and Tolsa \cite{PT}.

 \begin{thm}[{\cite[Theorem 1.6]{PT}}] Let $D$ be a Lipschitz domain, {$T_D$} be a restricted $C^n$-smooth convolution Calder\'{o}n--Zygmund operator, $n\in\mathbb{N}$ and $p > d$.
 Then the operator $T_D$ is bounded on the Sobolev space $W^{n,p}(D)$ if and only if $T_D P\in W^{n,p}(D)$ for any polynomial $P\in\mathcal{P}_{n-1}(D)$. \end{thm}